dream-gcm/usermanual/source/AppendixA.md

 * Specific humidity `Q` is already dimensionless as kg of water vapour per kg of air.

 * Other physical constants set and used in the model are:
-    - Gravitational acceleration `GA`$=g= 9.81$ m$^2$/s$^2$,
+    - Gravitational acceleration `GA`=$g$= 9.81 m$^2$/s$^2$,
-    - The ratio of the gas constant to the specific heat capacity at constant pressure `AKAP` $=\kappa=R/Cp =  = 0.286`,
+    - The ratio of the gas constant to the specific heat capacity at constant pressure `AKAP` =$\kappa=R/Cp$ =  0.286,
     - The latent heat of condensation `RLHEAT`$=L = 2256476$ J/kg

 Special attention needs to be paid to the nondimensionalisation of time intervals, timescales and rates.
-Since time is nondimensionalised in terms of an angular frequency , this means that a non-dimensional day actually has a day length of 2.
-So if a timescale is specified in days, for example the dissipation timescale in the free troposphere `TAUFT=20 days`, then it’s non-dimensional value will be 20  2.
-The associated dissipation rate FTFR is the reciprocal of this: `FRFT=1./(PI2*TAUFT)` .
+Since time is nondimensionalised in terms of an angular frequency $\Omega$, this means that a non-dimensional day actually has a day length of 2$\pi$.
+So if a timescale is specified in days, for example the dissipation timescale in the free troposphere `TAUFT=20 days`, then it’s non-dimensional value will be 20 $\times$ 2.
+The associated dissipation rate `FTFR` is the reciprocal of this: `FRFT=1./(PI2*TAUFT)` .
 Note that timescales are generally specified as `TAUXX (days)` and the associated rates as `FRXX`.
-The same logic applies to the nondiensional length of the model timestep `DELT=PI2/TSPD (=2/64)`.
+The same logic applies to the nondiensional length of the model timestep `DELT=PI2/TSPD (=2*PI/64)`.
 For details of the reporting of time in model output and data see section 7.

 ---
 ## A4.
 Vertical structure